Yvonne de Gaulle: Marriage to Charles de Gaulle

-Anne de Gaulle was born with Down's syndrome, and unlike common practice of the time she was kept in the family her whole life, since she died aged only twenty years old.
+Anne de Gaulle was born with Down syndrome, and unlike common practice of the time she was kept in the family her whole life, since she died aged only twenty years old.

 The Boisserie

 In 1934, the family acquired the "Brasserie" property, renaming it "la Boisserie," at Colombey-les-Deux-Églises.
 The choice of area was made in reference to her husband's occupation as a military officer, as it was about midway between Paris, where the Ministry of Defence was situated, and the eastern part of the country, that bordered the then traditional enemy country of Germany.

 A passionate horticulturist, Yvonne de Gaulle treated the garden as her domain.
 The high-walled surroundings were intended to protect their daughter Anne, who was afflicted with Down syndrome, from the indiscretion of the public.
 When Anne died in 1948 the family founded The Anne de-Gaulle Foundation in her memory at the château de Vert-Cœur, at Milon-la-Chapelle.
 Future French president Georges Pompidou became its director, and would subsequently become a close friend of the de Gaulles.